elastos/Elastos.Hive.Java.SDK/README.md

 ## Summary

-Elastos Hive is a basic service infrastructure that provides decentralised data storage capabilities to applications.
-And Elastos Hive Java SDK provides a set of Java APIs for applications to access/store vault data on Hive backend servers.
+Elastos Hive is an essential service infrastructure as a decentralized network of Hive nodes presenting data storage capabilities to dApps.
+And the Java SDK provides a group of APIs for Elastos dApps to easily access and store application data to remote Vault services on Hive nodes with the following features:

-Elastos Hive currently is under heavy development, and plans to support with the following data objects in the near future:

-- File storage
-- Database
-- Key-Values
-- Scripting
+- Upload/download files;
+- Structured data object access and store onto MongoDB;
+- Key/Values (Not supported yet);
+- Customized Scripting to select other users to read or contribute the data.

-Anyway, Elastos Hive will keep practising the promise of **users remain in full control of their own data**.
+Elastos Hive will keep the promise that **users remain in full control of their own data** and committing the practice on it.

 ## Build from source
-Use the following commands to download and build source code:
+Preparing with the developer tool **git**, and then run the following commands to clone the source:

 ```shell
 $ git clone https://github.com/elastos/Elastos.NET.Hive.Java.SDK